saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 Total neighbor count: 2

 </pre>
+For more on NAPALM, check out [this](https://saidvandeklundert.net/2019-09-20-napalm/) post.

 In the rest of the article, I will leave out the part where I retrieve the device output.
 Instead of showing the way I use Netmiko or NAPALM, I will just put in `s = xxxx` to detail what the string is that I am working with.